 - Ensure that the employee gets appropriate medical care.
-If an emergency, call 2911 or (415) 422-2911 if on campus or call 911 if off campus. - Notify EH&S, HR, and Public Safety immediately of any serious injury and/or hazardous material exposure. - EH&S (415) 422-5884 during business hours - Public Safety Dispatch (415) 422-4201 during all hours - Human Resources (415) 422-6707 during business hours and to leaves@usfca.edu - Review worker's compensation information on the Human Resources website for supervisors. - Complete a Supervisor Injury and Illness Incident Report within 24 hours.
+If an emergency, call 2911 or (415) 422-2911 if on campus or call 911 if off campus. - Notify EH&S, HR, and Public Safety immediately of any serious injury and/or hazardous material exposure. - EH&S (415) 422-5884 during business hours - o Public Safety Dispatch (415) 422-4201 during all hours - o Human Resources (415) 422-6707 during business hours and to leaves@usfca.edu - Review worker's compensation information on the Human Resources website for supervisors. - Complete an Injury and Illness Incident Report within 24 hours.

-In Addition: If any employee requires hospitalization or a death occurs, HR's Director of Benefits will report the incident to:
+In Addition: If any employee requires hospitalization or a death occurs, HR's Director of Benefits should be notified to report the incident to: